stanford-crfm/helm/docs/evaluation_run_lifecycle.md

 3. An `AdapterSpec` specifies an `Adapter` instance.
 4. `MetricSpec`s specifies `Metric` instances.

-The `RunSpec` does not contain a `ClientSpec`, which is needed to specify the `Client`.
+Note: The `RunSpec` does not contain a `ClientSpec` specifies the `Client` instance.
 Instead, the `RunSpec` specifies the name of the model deployment inside `AdapterSpec`.
 During the evaluation run, the model deployment name is used to retreive the `ClientSpec` from built-in or user-provided model deployment configurations, which is then used to construct the `Client`.
 This late binding allows the HELM user to perform user-specific configuration of clients, such as changing the type or location of the model inference platform for the model.

 ## Serializability

 The objects above can be grouped into three categories:

 1. Specifications (`RunSpec`, `ScenarioSpec`, `DataAugmenterSpec`, `AdapterSpec`, `ClientSpec`, and `MetricsSpec`) are serializable.
 They may be written to evaluation run output files, to provide a record of how the evaluation run was configured and how to reproduce it.
-2. Code objects (`Scenario`, `DataAugmenter`, `Adapter`, `Client`, `Metric`) are not serializable. .
+2. Code objects (`Scenario`, `DataAugmenter`, `Adapter`, `Client`, `Metric`) are _not_ serializable.
+These contain program logic used for by the evlauation run.
 Users can implement custom subclasses of these objects if needed.
 3. Data objects (`Instance`, `Request`, `Response`, `Stat`) are serializable.
-These are typcically produced as outputs of code objects.
-They are typically written to the evaluation run output files.
+These are typcically produced as outputs of code objects and written to the evaluation run output files.

 ## Run spec functions